 Step 2: Account for the Super Gap

-This is the most important concept for Australian early retirees, and it’s barely mentioned in most guides.
-If you retire at 55, you have a 5-year gap before you can access super (from age 60).
-If you retire at 50, it’s a 10-year gap.
+This is the most important concept for Australian early retirees and it is barely mentioned in most guides.
+If you retire at 55, you have a five-year gap before you can access super from age 60.
+If you retire at 50, it is a ten-year gap.
 During this period, 100% of your income must come from non-super passive income sources.

 |---|---|---|---|